Virgin Atlantic fleet

-Virgin Atlantic operates a fleet consisting of widebody twinjet aircraft from both Airbus and Boeing.
+Virgin Atlantic operates a fleet consisting exclusively of wide-body twin-jet aircraft manufactured by Airbus and Boeing.

 Current fleet

 As of August 2025, Virgin Atlantic operates the following aircraft:

 Historical fleet

 Fleet development

-Over the course of the airline's history, Virgin Atlantic has operated a mix of widebody aircraft from Airbus and Boeing, as well as a limited number of narrowbody Airbus aircraft.
-Initially launching with a fleet of Boeing 747-200 aircraft in 1984, the airline's fleet continued to be composed entirely of four-engined widebody aircraft with the incorporation of a single Boeing 747-100 in 1990, the Airbus A340-300 in 1993, and the larger Boeing 747-400 in 1994.
+Throughout the airline's history, Virgin Atlantic has operated a mix of wide-body aircraft from Airbus and Boeing, as well as a limited number of narrow-body Airbus aircraft.
+Initially launching with a fleet of Boeing 747-200 aircraft in 1984, the airline's fleet continued to be composed entirely of four-engined wide-body aircraft with the incorporation of a single Boeing 747-100 in 1990, the Airbus A340-300 in 1993, and the larger Boeing 747-400 in 1994.
 Between 1995 and 2000, the airline began operating the twin-engined Airbus A320 family and Boeing 767.
 In August 2002, Virgin Atlantic became the first airline to operate the larger Airbus A340-600 variant of the A340.
 By 2005, the airline retired its Boeing 747-100 and 747-200 aircraft, retaining the 747-400s.

 On 27 September 2006, Richard Branson announced plans to reduce greenhouse gas emissions by cutting aircraft weight and fuel consumption.
 There was also an experiment in 2007 in partnership with Boeing to have aircraft towed to the runway to save fuel, as a potential change to future operational procedures.
 Virgin Atlantic also volunteered a Boeing 747 for a test of biofuels in February 2008.
 The aircraft flew without passengers from Heathrow to Amsterdam Airport Schiphol, with 20% of the power for one engine provided by plant-based biofuel.
 Virgin Atlantic said that it expected to use algae-based biofuels in the future.